EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 Be aware that the media routinely misinterprets, exaggerates, omits, scientific information.
 You will often find that if you look into every headline, the "science" behind it was blown way out of proportion.

-This is often done as a result of university publicity departments, clickbait, and just simple incompetence.
+This is often a problem that originates in the publicity departments of universities carrying out the research.
+But it could simply be an attempt clickbait, or just simple incompetence.
 This is also what leads people to think "scientists change their minds all the time" when what they mean is: "What I read in the media that scientists say, changes all the time".

 ### Who even is the "Authority"?
-The mistake with appealing to authority isn't even just that the person is appealing to an authority, they are actually usually appealing to what someone else said about what an authority said.
+The mistake with appealing to authority isn't just that the person is appealing to an authority, they are actually usually appealing to what someone else said about what an authority said.
 This is particularly common in science journalism.

 #### Animal model extrapolation
 > “Red wine compound could help you live longer”